Fundamental scaling relationships revealed in the optical light curves of tidal disruption events: The light curves of real TDEs

 Using the standard deviation of $f_{\rm late}$ for the comparison galaxies we estimate the significance of $f_{\rm late}$ for both the TDEs and their comparison galaxies.
 The result is shown in Fig.~\ref{fig:snr_check}.
 Only one of the comparison galaxies has a positive $f_{\rm late}$ with a significance greater than 2$\sigma$, while 29 of the ZTF-detected TDEs pass this threshold.

 To conclude, the experiment with comparison galaxies yields no evidence that positive residuals in the difference images could lead to spurious late-time TDE plateau detections.
 However, we do find a modest negative offset in the typical late-time difference flux of $-0.3\mu$Jy, with occasional outliers up to $-3\mu$Jy.

 Because the origin of the negative late-time flux is currently unknown (and under investigation), we have not attempted to correct the TDE lightcurves for this systematic effect.
-While this decreases our sensitivity to accretion disk signatures in optical TDE light curves, we are still able to obtain a large number of plateau detections, as discussed in the next section.
+While this decreases our sensitivity to accretion disk signatures in optical TDE light curves, we are still able to obtain a large number of plateau detections, as discussed in the next section. {Adding an offset of $+0.3\mu$Jy would affect the inferred flux of the plateau by less than 0.02~dex for 50\% of TDEs in our sample and by more than 0.2~dex for five sources.}